Pierre-Emmanuel41/minecraft-command-tree/Tutorial.md

 A minecraft command tree is a specific representation for minecraft of a more generic tree as defined in the project [command-tree](https://github.com/Pierre-Emmanuel41/command-tree.git), represented by a root and a list of children.
 Each children is a node which means that children can themselves have children.
 There are two ways to create your own command tree :
-* With the command <code>MinecraftTreeBuilder</code>
+* With the <code>MinecraftTreeBuilder</code>
-* Inheriting the <code>MinecraftNode</code>
+* Inheriting the <code>MinecraftNode</code> class.

-# TreeBuilder
+# MinecraftTreeBuilder

-The tree builder can be found is the <code>MinecraftTree</code> class.
+The tree builder can be found in the <code>MinecraftTree</code> class.
 A tree is generic in order to let the developer to choose the type of the explanation.
 Because there are several constructors to create a minecraft root node, there are different possibility to create children.

 Example : Let's say you want to create a minecraft command tree that accept the following argument:
 person